 Other Outside Events

 If you are interested in reserving a room at KHC for a meeting or other outside events please go to our OUTSIDE EVENTS page to complete our Outside Events Form and for more information.
 Our Communications team reviews requests for facility usage every Tuesday and you will be notified once a decision is made.
-Please be aware our facility has limited availability therefore we cannot accommodate all requests.
+Please be aware our facility has limited

 A monthly baptism class is offered the last Sunday of the month and we celebrate "Baptisms at the fountain" the second Sunday of the month.
 For more information please contact Pastor Henry Kaney at